nasimbio/bioinfo-blog/content/post/2025-12-10-deseq2-normalization/index.md

 ### 3. Exclude genes with zero counts

-Genes that have zero counts in one or more samples are excluded from the geometric mean calculation, since they would result in infinite log values.
+Genes that have Infinity after log transformation (zero counts befor log transformation) in one or more samples are excluded from the geometric mean calculation, since they would result in infinite log values.

 ---